-Vera P., born in 1937, remembers: “Once the Germans arrived, the Jews were not able to continue with their small businesses.
-Their life became complicated.
-They were forced to move into the ghetto which was surrounded with a fence.
-Some Russian families whose houses ended up in the ghetto were forced to move into the Jewish houses and the Jews moved into the Russian ones.
-The fence was built by the Jews as well as pits in which the Jews were shot.
+Vera P., born in 1937: “Once the Germans had arrived, the Jews had to shut down their small businesses.
+Their lives became complicated.
+They were forced to move into the ghetto, which was surrounded with a fence.
+Some Russian families whose houses ended up in the ghetto were forced to move into the Jewish houses, with the Jews subsequently moved into the Russian ones.
+The fence was built by the Jews, so were pits in which they were shot.

 YIU: How long did they Jews stay in the ghetto?

 W: Not too long.
 I remember bringing them some food.
-And after two weeks, they were taken to be shot.”
+They were taken to be shot after about two weeks.”
 (Eyewitness n°723, interviewed in Volozhyn, on April 23, 2014)

-"With the support of officers of the local gendarmerie post and the local police, the ghetto was surrounded by the command in the early morning on September 5, 1942.
+"With the support of officers from the local gendarmerie post and the local police, the ghetto was surrounded by the command in the early morning of September 5, 1942.
 The Jews were forced to leave their homes.
 One could hear the cries of women, the screams of children and the scolding of the members of the command.
 Gunfire could be heard from different houses.
-Those Jews who were too sick, too young or too old to go outside were shot dead on the spot.
-Some Jews were as well shot on the streets for resisting, not understanding orders or not immediately following them or attempting to flee.
+Any Jew who was too sick, too young or too old to go outside was shot dead on the spot.
+Some Jews were also shot in the streets for resisting, not understanding orders or not immediately following them or attempting to escape.
 Soon the streets, yards and gardens were covered with corpses.

-In the course of the morning about 800 Jews were gathered in the smithy of the Kreis-Industrie-Kombinat.
-This building stood at the corner of the Oktyabrskaya and Shcherbina Streets and bordered with the river of Wolozynka.
+Over the course of the morning, about 800 Jews were assmebled at the blacksmiths of the Kreis-Industrie-Kombinat.
+This building stood on the corner of the Oktyabrskaya and Shcherbina streets and bordered with the Wolozynka river.
 On the way there, and finally in the workshop itself, the Jews were beaten indiscriminately with rifle butts and whips and kicked with boots.
 The building was soon overcrowded.
 It was a huge chaos.
 The narrowness was unbearable and the children's cries were indescribable.”
 [Report, B162/1304, p.141-146]

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?